AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 I hope these concepts help you and your team successfully build something great.

-If you have questions, thoughts, or your team would like help adopting these ideas, feel free to <a href="mailto:hey@tonyalicea.dev">drop me an e-mail</a>.
+If you have questions or thoughts, feel free to <a href="mailto:hey@tonyalicea.dev">drop me an e-mail</a>.

 Happy coding!